pandio-com/code-samples/functions/python/README.md

 ### Auto Acknowledgement

-A flag to enable or disable auto acknowledgement of consumed messages.
+A flag to enable or disable auto acknowledgment of consumed messages.

 ### Search & Select Output Topic

 Name of an output topic where the function will produce results.

-### Paralelism & Resources
+### Parallelism & Resources

 * Number of function instances to spin up.
 * Amount of computational resources to allocate to the function instances.

 #### NOTE: Resource Quotas

-* The Business Plan can have at most **10** function instances which share 3 CPU units, 3 GB of RAM and 10 GB of storage
+* The Business Plan can have at most **10** function instances that share 3 CPU units, 3 GB of RAM, and 10 GB of storage
-* The Starter Plan can have at most **1** function instance with 1 CPU unit, 1 GB of RAM and 10 GB of storage
+* The Starter Plan can have at most **1** function instance with 1 CPU unit, 1 GB of RAM, and 10 GB of storage

 ### Add Inputs Configuration